mickfuzz/phd4/_posts/thesis_chapters/2023-5-5-Data-Methods.md

 This section looks as some of the emerging patterns of design practice of participants.

+**Observations on design stages**

 When coding data a design cycle framework was one of the code structures.
 Ask / Imagine, Plan, Create, Test, Improve, Share.
+However, when coding I quick became aware that practice rarely matched the progression of the design cycle.
+The stages were instead fragmented and sometimes happened in parallel.
+One causes of this was the use of a templated game which contained and which invited testing and sharing with after only quick changes.
+Also, I did not give explicit facilitator input or guidance on the stages which may also have avoided norming participants towards such patterns.

-When coding I quick became aware of the limits and challenges to coding to this.
-There may not be neat matches and at some stage if the process is very fragmented.
-Other researcher questions the value of persriptive design stage approache as a planning or analysis.
-Other less formulaic theoretical perspectives on creative processes exist including rhizomatic approaches [@de_freitas_classroom_2012].
+While design at school is sometimes taught using perspective stages approaches, other less formulaic theoretical perspectives on creative processes exist including rhizomatic approaches [@de_freitas_classroom_2012].
 And some attempts have been made to incorporate design thinking with a rhizomatic approach [@biffi_chasing_2017-1].

 <!-- While design cycles was not an explicitly part of the game making instruction, certain interventions supported this approach.
 In particular the use of maps as a planning and reflection tool and the use of playtesting as a social and personal form of evaluation of emerging designs. -->
 <!-- ### Valuing digital laundry and faff time  -->

-For example a lot of time in this informal game-making sessions were spent on activities outside of this cycle.
+In addition, much time in sessions was spent on activities outside of this cycle.
 For example, opening up the right tools, navigating to correct locations and finding past assets involved a fair deal of effort and collaboration.

 <!-- I have been pragmatic and map elements like this these loosely.
 Where appropriate I make notes on that activity in free form areas of other documents like spreadsheets. -->